gchamp20/gchamp20.github.io/_posts/2020-07-01-Building-Distro-Rpi.md

 ## 3. Setting up the project

-A way to track the different layers combined to build a distribution is to use git submodules.
-The final git repository of this tutorial can be found [here](https://www.google.com).
+One way to track the layers combined to build a distribution is to use git submodules.
+The final git repository for this tutorial can be found [here](https://www.google.com).

 First, create an empty git repository and clone within it poky and meta-openembedded.